Western New York: Golf

 Western New York is home to many different golf coursees and country clubs including: Oak Hill Country Club, Grover Cleveland Golf Course, Niagara Falls Country Club, Hyde Park Golf Club, The Park Country Club, Beaver Island State Park Golf Course, and River Oak Golf Club, Locust Hill among others.

 Motorsports

 A number of Motorsports tracks operate in Western New York.
 The most prominent of these is Holland Speedway, a NASCAR-sanctioned track (currently hosting races in the Whelen All-American Series).
 Other, generally dirt, tracks include Stateline Speedway in Busti, Little Valley Speedway in Little Valley, Freedom Raceway in Freedom, Chapel Hill Raceway in Humphrey, Ransomville Speedway in Ransomville and Canandaigua Motorsports Park in Canandaigua.
-The last of these is the location in which NASCAR driver Tony Stewart ran over and killed rival racer Kevin Ward Jr. in 2014 during a sprint car race.
+The last of these is the location in which NASCAR driver Tony Stewart was involved in a fatal accident with fellow racer Kevin Ward Jr. in 2014 during a sprint car race.

 College and high school sports

 College hockey also has a following, with Canisius College, Niagara University, and Rochester Institute of Technology competing at the Division I level and several other teams (including most of the SUNY schools) competing in Division III and/or the ACHA.

 College basketball has several teams in the area.
 The four teams in Division I are known as the "Big 4" and include the Canisius Golden Griffins, Niagara Purple Eagles, UB Bulls, and St. Bonaventure Bonnies.
 Prior to UB's ascension to Division I, the three other schools—all Roman Catholic institutions—were known as the Little Three.
 In addition to the men's teams, the women's basketball teams of UB and St. Bonaventure have earned national success in the 2010s.

 College football is much more sparse; only one team competes at the Division I Bowl Subdivision, the State University of New York at Buffalo's UB Bulls.
 Erie Community College fields a team in junior college football known as the Kats, while Buffalo State, Brockport State, The University of Rochester, St. John Fisher College, Alfred State and Alfred University field teams at the Division III level.

 Greater Rochester is the largest metropolitan area in the United States to not include a college or university with a full NCAA Division I athletic program.
 Rochester Institute of Technology competes in Division I only in men's and women's ice hockey, and therefore cannot offer athletic scholarships.

 Public high school athletic teams compete in sections 5 (Rochester area) and 6 (Buffalo area) of the New York State Public High School Athletic Association.
 Western New York Roman Catholic high schools compete in the Monsignor Martin Athletic Association.